 - The effects of video game violence on children and how to minimize some of the negative effects of gaming.

-- The social/emotional impact of ADD/ADHD and learning disabilities on children.
+- The social/emotional impact of attention-deficit/hyperactivity disorder and learning disabilities on children.

 - Teaching kids self-compassion (a mindfulness-based approach).
 This includes how parents and teachers can foster self-compassion in children.